The Lazy Project Manager

 Description

-The workshop will cover the definition of productive laziness, the science behind the theory (yes there really is some), and will share some personal learning experiences and look at the key project stages, one of which the ‘lazy’ project manager works very hard in and the second they should be in the position of enjoying the ‘comfy chair’ safe in the knowledge that the project is well under control.
+The workshop will cover the definition of productive laziness, the science behind the theory (yes, there really is some), and will share personal learning experiences while examining the key project stages.
+One of these stages is where the ‘lazy’ project manager works diligently, while in the second, they should enjoy the ‘comfy chair,’ confident that the project is well under control.

-A specific focus will be made on the third area, project closure, which can be done so much better with very little effort but with a significant value add for all ‘would be’ lazy project managers.
+A specific focus will be made on the third area, project closure, which can be executed much more effectively with minimal effort, adding significant value for all ‘would be’ lazy project managers.
+This is a key topic in our project management courses, designed to enhance your skills.

 At the conclusion of this course, students will be able to:

-• Understand how to better manage themselves while managing others on projects
+- Understand how to better manage themselves while overseeing others on projects

-• Apply personal efforts where it matters most on a project
+- Focus personal efforts where they matter most on a project

 Time

-• Virtual Option: Over two day, 3 hours per day
+Virtual Option: One or two days, 3 hours per day

-The remote delivery covers 6 hours and follows the ‘best practice’ format of each hour of delivery including a balanced mix of presentations, exercises, discussions, and breaks
+The remote course delivery covers 3-6 hours and follows the ‘best practice’ format, with each hour of delivery featuring a balanced mix of presentations, exercises, discussions, and breaks.
+This format is ideal for those interested in workshops and masterclasses.

 Audience